yvs314/precanz/readme.md

 ## Acknowledgements
 The venerable TSPLIB is by George Reinelt, with SOP instances contributed by Norbert Ascheuer and Laureano Escudero.
 The authoritative link is (http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/); in this repo, the SOP instances are in `/data/TSPLIB-SOP`.

-SOPLIB06 is by Roberto Montemanni (roberto@idsia.ch).
+SOPLIB06 is by Roberto Montemanni (roberto@idsia.ch); in this repo, these are located in `/data/SOPLIB`, and when transmuted to TSPLIB-like format, in `/data/t-SOPLIB`.

 The `MaxBipartiteMatching` package (`Matcher.lhs` and `MaxBipartiteMatching.lhs`) is by Stefan Klinger [https://stefan-klinger.de/](https://stefan-klinger.de/), and was available under GNU AGPL v.3.
 I include it unpacked to simplify the compilation of `precanz`.